 The project took 12 months in total, with the telematics module launched first after only four months.

 “The energy has been very high because of the nature of the project, which was nimble, agile, and very quick to value,” says Clements.
 Following SAP’s Human-Centered Approach to Innovation was also key for the great outcome.
 “The people from Costain could showcase the power of the platform to their internal customers as well as to their stakeholders, such as the British Transport Department.
 This really helped to position Costain and their partners as drivers of innovation.”

-“The Keytree team has been critical to the success of the IICC project.
+“The Deloitte team has been critical to the success of the IICC project.
 They helped us use SAP Business Technology Platform to turn data into real value for the public and the planet,” Tim Embley from Costain says.
-The relationship between Costain, Keytree, and SAP is being continued.
+The relationship between Costain, Deloitte, and SAP is being continued.
 Next steps will include the introduction of blockchain technology to Costain’s supply chain.

 Article originally published by SAP News Center.